|

 You will have noticed how Alpheratz is one of four stars which make a circular line around Cassiopeia, four equally-bright stars roughly at the same distance from each other.
 (This quartet is particularly evident just as the brighter stars are beginning to make their appearance, early in the evening.)

-From Alpheratz move over to beta Andromedae (Mirach).
-Either find the star with the naked eye or sweep your binoculars clockwise two fields of vision, through delta until you reach beta.
-Its red colour makes it fairly easy to find: binoculars.
-Now click on that star on the graphic to find out how to find M31.
+From delta Andromedae move two binocular fields northeast to beta Andromedae (Mirach).
+The star is easily found with the naked eye, as delta is midway between the two stars Alpheratz and Mirach.
+Its red colour makes it fairly easy to identify.
+Click on that star on the graphic map to find out how to find M31.